-Daniel defended doctors, nurses and hospitals in medical-malpractice and premises-liability cases for the first six years of his practice before deciding to represent individuals hurt or killed by the negligence of others.
-Since switching sides, he has secured more than $2 million for his clients – including $1.25 million for the family of a father and husband killed by the negligence of a hospital employee.
+Daniel defended doctors, nurses and hospitals in medical-malpractice cases for the first six years of his practice before deciding to represent individuals hurt or killed by the negligence of others.
+Since switching sides, he has secured more than $3 million for his clients – including $1.25 million for the family of a father and husband killed by the negligence of a hospital employee, and $1 million (and counting) for a woman seriously injured by a truck driver.

 Daniel has tried five cases to jury verdict – winning four of them – and has led appeals before the Georgia Court of Appeals and Eleventh Circuit Court of Appeals.
 One of his proudest moments is persuading the Eleventh Circuit to revive a pro bono plaintiff’s police-brutality claims that had been dismissed by a federal judge.